FDR0903/ctf25/slides.md

 # Asian Options

 * The Feynman-Kac theorem can be used to find prices and hedges even for path-dependent options.
-* We consider an Asian option with payoff:
+* We consider an Asian option with (arithmetic averaging) payoff:
 $$
 V_T=\left(\frac{1}{T}\int_0^T S_u\, du - K\right)^+.
 $$